Hank found Jesus.

-The nostrils of Lucifer traced on a fogged window pane,
+The nostrils of Lucifer, behind a fogged window pane,

 Die, this need to touch myself there.